What is the IoT value chain and why is it important?

 Enterprises can choose from a range of IoT connectivity options to support their IoT deployment.
 Their choice will depend on use case requirements and will also be governed by factors such as cost, ecosystem support and coverage requirements (local, national or global).
 Some examples include:

-- static assets, which can be supported by fixed connectivity, Wi-Fi or cellular.
+- static assets, which can be supported by fixed connectivity, short-range technologies such as Wi-Fi or Bluetooth, or cellular.
 For example, connected intruder alarms in a residential building may use a fixed line connection (such as PSTN), a broadband/Wi-Fi connection or a cellular connection.
 However, static assets that are geographically dispersed (such as smart meters) may use the cellular network or alternative technologies such as Wi-SUN.